0slot-trade/cookbook/shredstream.md

 To test the latency of different ShredStreams, it's actually quite simple.
 On the same IP (to avoid the impact of different networks on the test results), use different ports to receive ShredStreams from different service providers and see which provider's identical Shred arrives first.

 There is no need to parse the received Shred data; just hash the Shred to identify the same Shred and record the time it was received.
 By comparing the arrival times of Shreds with the same hash value, you can determine which provider's ShredStream has faster speed and lower latency.

+ShredStreams does not have an absolute advantage; it determines relative dominance based on the percentage of shreds that arrive first.

 ## Contact Us
 For any inquiries, please contact us: